openshift/training/04-Resources-and-Hello-World.md

       "status": {}
     }

-In the simplest sense, a *pod* is an application or an instance of something.
+In the simplest sense, a *pod* is an instance of something.
 If you are familiar with OpenShift V2 terminology, it is similar to a *gear*.
 Reality is more complex, and we will learn more about the terms as we explore OpenShift further.

-## Run the Pod
+## Create the Pod
 As `joe`, to create the pod from our JSON file, execute the following:

     oc create -f hello-pod.json